 The first official Jeans for Refugees by Johny Dar exhibition of 100 hand painted celebrity jeans took place at the Saatchi Gallery in London from 24th October -30th October 2016

-The next JFR exhibition is in New York City – September 2017 – dates and location tbc
+The following JFR exhibition will be in New York City – September 2017 – dates and location tbc

 Stay tuned for upcoming Jeans For Refugees exhibitions worldwide throughout 2017.

 All the Jeans For Refugees are available to buy, and all profits are donated to the International Rescue Committee.
 For information about upcoming auction events as well as inquiries about direct sales, contact email@example.com